DSIMB/PoincareMSA/README.md

 We provide several examples of PoincareMSA usage for different protien families in the `examples` folder.
 Each example comes with a bash script alloqing to reproduce the results starting from MSA and labels contained in `data`.

 # References
+When using PoincaréMSA, please cite the following research:

+* A. K. Susmelj, Y. Ren, Y. Vander Meersche, J.-C. Gelly, T. Galochkina.
+Poincaré maps for visualization of large protein families, _Briefings in Bioinformatics_, https://doi.org/10.1093/bib/bbad103

-The projection construction is adapted from the original code: https://github.com/facebookresearch/PoincareMaps
+The projection construction is adapted from the original code: https://github.com/facebookresearch/PoincareMaps developed for RNA sequence data visualization as described in the following paper:

-[1] Klimovskaia, A., Lopez-Paz, D., Bottou, L. et al. Poincaré maps for analyzing complex hierarchies in single-cell data.
-Nat Commun 11, 2966 (2020). https://doi.org/10.1038/s41467-020-16822-4
+* A. Klimovskaia, D. Lopez-Paz, L. Bottou et al. Poincaré maps for analyzing complex hierarchies in single-cell data. _Nat Commun_ 11, 2966 (2020). https://doi.org/10.1038/s41467-020-16822-4

+# Contact
+For scientific collaboration please contact Dr. Tatiana Galochkina at tatiana.galochkina@u-paris.fr and Dr. Jean-Christophe Gelly at jean-christophe.gelly@u-paris.fr.